Warning – Contains photos that may be offensive.

-In 1892, Tom (Black Jack), his brother, Sam, and several other outlaws learned that an Atchison, Topeka & Santa Fe Railroad was on route to Deming, New Mexico with a large payroll.
+In 1892, Tom (Black Jack), his brother, Sam, and several other outlaws learned that an Atchison, Topeka & Santa Fe Railroad was en route to Deming, New Mexico with a large payroll.
 The gang set up to rob the train just outside Nutt, New Mexico, a water station about 20 miles north of Deming.

 The gang stopped the train, holding it up at gunpoint, and made off with about $20,000.
 During the robbery, the conductor had sneaked away, making his way to Nutt, where he telegraphed for help.
 Soon, a posse from Lake Valley, 18 miles to the north was on its way.
 However, by the time the posse arrived, the gang was well hidden in their safe house, and Black Jack soon slipped into Arizona.
 The $20,000 was never found.

 On December 12, 1895, Tom and several other men shot and killed John N. “Jap” Powers, a neighbor in Tom Green County, Texas.
-Tom later admitted he took part in the murder, but claimed he was paid to do it.
-After this episode, Tom and Samhigh-tailed it out of Texas back to New Mexico.
+Tom later admitted he took part in the murder but claimed he was paid to do it.
+After this episode, Tom and Sam high-tailed it out of Texas back to New Mexico.

-While in New Mexico, the Ketchum Gang were well known at many of the dances, social functions and saloons in northeast New Mexico.
+While in New Mexico, the Ketchum Gang was well known at many of the dances, social functions, and saloons in northeast New Mexico.
 These well-mannered young men, riding good horses, flashing plenty of money, and claiming to be cowboys, would arrive at the local functions where the women were enraptured by their manners.
 They were known to have frequented several establishments in Elizabethtown as well as Cimarron, specifically Lambert’s Inn (now the St. James Hotel.)
 Not until later, when they were captured, did townspeople learn these young men were actually members of Black Jack Ketchum’s outlaw gang.

 After leaving Texas in late 1895, the brothers worked at the Bell Ranch until sometime in early June 1896, when they quit, stealing supplies from the ranch before they left.
 On June 10th, they showed up at the small settlement of Liberty, New Mexico, north of present-day Tucumcari.